 Sometimes, an informal approach is not enough to resolve the issue and in situations where the harassment continues, you may need to consider making a formal complaint.
 Your employer's policy on harassment should clearly set out what will happen when a formal complaint is made, how the complaint will be investigated and who will carry out the investigation, taking into account issues of confidentiality and the rights of both parties.

-The Equality Tribunal investigates and/or mediates disputes in relation to the implementation of the employment equality legislation.
-If you feel that your complaint about harassment on one of the discriminatory grounds has not been dealt with properly by your employer, you can make a complaint under employment equality legislation using the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
+The Workplace Relations Commission investigates and/or mediates disputes in relation to the implementation of the employment equality legislation.
+If you feel that your complaint about harassment on one of the discriminatory grounds has not been dealt with properly by your employer, you can make a complaint under employment equality legislation using the online complaint form available on workplacerelations.ie.

 The Irish Human Rights and Equality Commission has a general remit to promote equality and can give advice and, in some cases, legal assistance if you wish to bring a claim of harassment under the Employment Equality Acts.